Nikola Minchev: Chairman of National Assembly

 Bulgaria's parliament elected Minchev as Chairman of the 47th National Assembly on their first session.
-He was elected in a 158-1 vote with 72 abstentions.
+He was elected in a 158–1 vote with 72 abstentions.

 In his first address to Parliament as Chairman he stated, "Today we set the start of the new Parliament.
 We are in the favourable stead of people who have recently won the trust of the Bulgarians.
 However, this favorable position is about to end.
 We are now faced with tackling the more difficult task of living up to the expectations and trust put in us."
-In his first interview, he said the closure of the specialized court and prosecutor's office was one of the priorities of the 47th National Assembly.
+In his first interview, he said the closure of the specialised court and prosecutor's office was one of the priorities of the 47th National Assembly.
 He called for the common will of parliament to be reflected in quality discussion, saying "to restore the spirit of mutual understanding and a new model of quality policy.
 I will work for the Bulgarian Parliament to be a place for free and constructive debates and discussions".

 Minchev announced that some changes in the rules of procedure would be done.
 One possible correction concerned political nomadism - the transfer of members of one parliamentary group to another.

 In May 2025, President of the European Parliament Roberta Metsola requested that Minchev's parliamentary immunity be lifted with regard to a bribery investigation against Huawei.